Business Agents with AI

 Custom development and integration

-Each solution is customized and integrates with your current systems (ERP, CRM, backend, etc.) without unnecessary friction or dependencies.
+Each solution is customized and integrates with your existing systems (ERP, CRM, backend, etc.), without friction or unnecessary dependencies.

-Our architectures prevent leaks, critical errors, model "hallucinations," or exposure of sensitive data.
-All within the regulatory framework that applies to you.
+Our architectures prevent leaks, critical errors, model "hallucinations," and exposure of sensitive data.
+All within the applicable regulatory framework.

 What is RAG?

-Retrieval-Augmented Generation (RAG) is an advanced approach in artificial intelligence that seeks to boost the performance of large-scale language models (LLMs) .
+Retrieval-Augmented Generation , known as RAG, is an advanced approach within the field of artificial intelligence that seeks to enhance the performance of large-scale language models (LLMs) .
 It achieves this by integrating their generative capabilities with external mechanisms that retrieve relevant information.

-Unlike traditional models , which rely solely on the data they were trained on, this approach allows access to updated knowledge sources in real time .
-This solves one of the main challenges of LLMs: outdatedness, missing data, and (to some extent) model hallucinations.
+Unlike traditional models , which rely solely on the data used to train them, this approach allows access to real-time, up-to-date knowledge sources .
+This addresses one of the main challenges of LLMs: outdated data, the absence of certain information, and (to some extent) the models' inaccuracies.

-In business contexts, this technology is especially useful, as it allows you to leverage information stored on platforms such as Confluence , Jira , Google Drive, SharePoint to name a few.
+In business contexts, this technology is especially useful, as it allows you to take advantage of information stored on platforms such as Confluence , Jira , Google Drive, SharePoint to name a few.

-By combining the model's reasoning with data obtained from external databases —such as documents, web pages, or specialized databases— RAG allows for the generation of more precise, relevant, and tailored responses to the query's specific environment .
+By combining the model's reasoning with data obtained from external sources —such as documents, web pages, or specialized databases— RAG allows for the generation of more accurate, relevant, and tailored responses to the specific environment of the queryer .

 How does it work?

-A RAG-based solution combines the understanding capabilities of a language model with a contextualized and always-updated knowledge base.
+A RAG-based solution combines the ability to understand a language model with a contextualized and always up-to-date knowledge base.

-In the first stage, the organization's data is transformed into vectors (numerical representations of content) using an embedding model (a model that converts texts into formats that an AI can easily compare and retrieve).
+In the first stage, the organization's data is transformed into vectors (numerical representations of the content) using an embeddings model (a model that converts texts into formats that an AI can easily compare and retrieve).

 This information is stored in a vector database (a special type of database optimized for semantic searches), which must be kept synchronized with the original sources.

-When a user enters a query, that input is converted into a prompt (an instruction that triggers content generation), which is enriched with the most relevant information retrieved from the vector database.
-The result is an accurate, up-to-date response aligned with the company's real-world knowledge, without the need to retrain the underlying model.
+When a user submits a query, that input becomes a prompt (an instruction that triggers content generation), which is enriched with the most relevant information retrieved from the vector database.
+The result is an accurate, up-to-date response aligned with the company's actual knowledge, without needing to retrain the base model.

-Visual comparison of various types of AI solutions and custom RAG developments, based on their complexity, frequency of use, and privacy level.
+Visual comparison between various types of AI solutions and custom RAG developments, based on their complexity, frequency of use, and privacy level.
 (Exclusive credits to IMHOIT)

-Simplified flow of a traditional RAG architecture, from query to response generation, using an LLM.
+Simplified workflow of a traditional RAG architecture, from query to response generation with an LLM.
 (Exclusive credits to IMHOIT)

-Although agentive RAG can be adapted to any traditional RAG application, its greater computational demands make it more appropriate for situations that require querying multiple data sources.
-Agentive RAG applications include:
+Although agentive RAG can be adapted to any traditional RAG application, the higher computational demands make it more appropriate for situations that require querying multiple data sources.

 Accurate answers instantly